1998 City of Lincoln Council election

-The 1998 City of Lincoln Council election took place on 7 May 1998 to elect members of Lincoln District Council in Lincolnshire, England.
-One third of the council was up for election and the Labour party stayed in overall control of the Council.
+An election took place on 7 May 1998 to elect members of Lincoln District Council in Lincolnshire, England.
+One third of the council was up for election and the Labour Party stayed in overall control of the Council.

-After the 1996 election the Labour party held all of the seats on the council but before the 1998 election 7 councillors broke away to sit as Independent Labour councillors.
+After the 1996 election the Labour Party held all of the seats on the council but before the 1998 election 7 councillors broke away to sit as Independent Labour councillors.